-North Carolina’s two justice systems serve different purposes.
+North Carolina’s two justice systems, juvenile and adult, serve different purposes.
 Juvenile courts use methods like community service, education, and supervision to keep the juvenile from re-offending.
 In contrast, the adult justice system serves only to punish offenders, at least for the most part.

 When Can Minors be Charged as Adults?

-- Mandatory Waiver: Juvenile courts must transfer jurisdiction to adult criminal courts if the defendant allegedly committed a Class A felony (first-degree murder).
+- Mandatory Waiver: A mandatory waiver refers to the ability of a juvenile court judge to waive jurisdiction over a case and refers it to a criminal jurisdiction instead.
+Juvenile courts must transfer jurisdiction to adult criminal courts if the defendant allegedly committed a Class A felony (first-degree murder).

-- Discretionary Waiver: Depending on the facts of the case, the defendant’s criminal record, and some other factors, a juvenile court may transfer the case if the minor was at least 13 years old when s/he allegedly committed any felony offense.
+- Discretionary Waiver: Depending on the facts of the case, the defendant’s criminal record and some other factors, a juvenile court may transfer the case if the minor was at least 13 years old when s/he allegedly committed any felony offense.
+This provision gives juvenile court judges discretion to waive jurisdiction over individual cases involving minors to allow prosecution in adult criminal courts.

-- Previous Transfer: In North Carolina, once a juvenile’s case is transferred to adult court, andy subsequent offenses must be tried in adult court as well, regardless of the facts and circumstances.
+- Previous Transfer: In North Carolina, some juveniles are automatically charged as adults for any crime they allegedly commit at age 18 or older.
+A 16- or 17-year old who commits a motor vehicle offense, such as a speeding violation, must be charged as an adult.
+Once a juvenile’s case is transferred to adult court, then subsequent offenses must be tried in adult court as well, regardless of the facts and circumstances.

 If your child has been charged with a serious criminal offense which could go to adult criminal court, the experienced legal team at Sandman, Finn & Fitzhugh, Attorneys at Law, are ready to fight for your child’s rights, freedom, and future.
 As former prosecutors with over a half-century of combined experience, our Raleigh criminal defense attorneys have a complete understanding of both adult and juvenile courts, so we can provide knowledgeable and personalized legal solutions.
 To arrange a free consultation, fill out the form below or call us at (919) 887-8040.